jamespfennell/new-typesetting-system/README.md

 ## License and changelog

-NTS has a custom license.
+NTS has a custom open source license.
-It has extremely strange and burdensome clauses around modification.
+It has extremely strange clauses around modification.

 The code as hosted here has small modifications versus the original that are fully detailed in the changelog.
 Specifically,
 - The internal layout of the repository has been changed.
-- Some deprecation warnings issued by recent Java compilers have been resolved by tweaks to the Java code.
+- Some warnings issued by recent Java compilers have been resolved by tweaks to the Java code.
 - The code was formatted using the Google Java formatter.